michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle.md

 For nighthawks like myself, automatic light and dark themes becoming mainstream has been nothing short of delightful.

-With the `prefers-color-scheme` CSS media query now [supported by all major browsers](https://caniuse.com/#feat=prefers-color-scheme), it's easy to get going with automatic themes on your website or app.
+With the `prefers-color-scheme` CSS media query now [supported by all major browsers](https://caniuse.com/#feat=prefers-color-scheme), it's easy to get started with automatic themes on your website or app.

 Using the `<picture>` element and `media` attribute, it's also pretty simple to natively serve different images based on your users' colour preference: